aabuhijleh/aabuhijleh/README.md

 ### Hi there 👋

-- 🛠 I mainly work with Electron and use TypeScript
+- 🛠 I mainly work with Electron and almost exclusively use TypeScript
 - 🙌 Enthusiastic about React, Next.js and GraphQL